KernelGamut32/cloud-accelerator-program-aws-public/week08/labs/lab02/README.md

 # Lab 02 - https://dzone.com/articles/dynamic-data-processing-using-serverless-java-with and https://dzone.com/articles/dynamic-data-processing-using-serverless-java-with-1

-** NOTE: If you encounter "no space left on device issues", use https://ryansouthgate.com/aws-cloud9-no-space-left-on-device/#:~:text=There%E2%80%99s%20a%20few%20things%20we%20can%20tackle%20here%2C,clean%20up%20that%20much%20free%20space%20for%20me**
+**NOTE: If you encounter "no space left on device issues", use https://ryansouthgate.com/aws-cloud9-no-space-left-on-device/#:~:text=There%E2%80%99s%20a%20few%20things%20we%20can%20tackle%20here%2C,clean%20up%20that%20much%20free%20space%20for%20me**

-* Launch an AWS Sandbox and create a new Cloud9 environment (or reuse from previous lab)
+* Launch an AWS Sandbox and create a new Cloud9 environment (or reuse from previous lab; if reusing, execute `cd ~/environment` before proceeding). **NOTE: If not reusing, you'll have to setup `quarkus` and `Maven` again using instructions from previous lab.**
 * Follow along with the initial instructions in the first tutorial link
-* The tutorial recommends using Java 17 - however, Cloud9 does not currently support 17 OOTB (you can use 11 instead)
+* The tutorial recommends using Java 17 - however, Cloud9 does not currently support 17 OOTB (you can use 11 instead - i.e., `quarkus create piggybank --java=11`)
+* Use the folder structure in `https://github.com/danieloh30/quarkus-piggybank/tree/main/src/main/java/org/acme` to help guide organization of your code and content
 * For the docker compose steps, use the following to help you get docker-compose setup in Cloud9:
     * Run `sudo curl -SL https://github.com/docker/compose/releases/download/v2.20.2/docker-compose-linux-x86_64 -o /usr/local/bin/docker-compose` to install docker-compose in Cloud9
     * Add execution permissions (using `+x`) to the docker-compose binary: `sudo chmod +x /usr/local/bin/docker-compose`